PRESCHOOL DIVISION (Ages 2-5)

 All other standard class offerings - Ballet, Modern, Jazz, West African, and Tap - are basic level and open to adults of all ages.

-Our Senior Exercise Program is open to all seniors 65 and older and is taught by Linda Hirsch certified in Senior Fitness.
+Our Senior Exercise Program is open to all seniors 65 and older.

 For adults who require a higher level class the Prep Division classes can be accessed.